danioropeza/github-pr-templates/README.md

 &emsp; 6.6) verify that we are writing sufficient and useful logs.
 Remember that the logs are for developers, not end users.
 The logs have to help the developer to troubleshoot.
 You have to ask yourself… Are the logs enough to interpret the context when an error occurs?

-&emsp; “Typing File Not Found” doesn’t help at all.
-We need to know what file you were looking for, so we can try to do something.
+&emsp; For example, logging "File Not Found" is not useful because you do not know what file you were looking for.

 &emsp; 6.7) verify that everything is working well with Swagger.
+Documentation is a point that developers often neglect.
+But correct documentation, especially if it is for clients, goes a long way.

 &emsp; 6.8) verify that all the new visible texts for the user have their localization keys.
 Remember that a word can have few characters in one language and many in another language.
 Verify that the user interface does not break with very long and short texts.